No Spring time for the Eurozone as risks abound

 Unemployment across the area is also likely to remain stubbornly high.
 Even in 2015 EEF forecast unemployment to be around 14 million, still well above 2007 levels.

-Marie Diron, Senior Economic Advisor to the Ernst & Young Eurozone Forecast says, “Although we still expect a muted recovery for the Eurozone over the next 12 months that could easily be blown off course by global economic events or an escalation of the Eurozone debt crisis.”
+Marie Diron, Senior Economic Advisor to the EY Eurozone Forecast says, “Although we still expect a muted recovery for the Eurozone over the next 12 months that could easily be blown off course by global economic events or an escalation of the Eurozone debt crisis.”

-Mark Otty, Area Managing Partner for Europe, Middle East, India and Africa, Ernst & Young says, “Despite a pick up in the global economy, the Eurozone continues to face a challenging combination of concerns over sovereign debt, political instability and rising prices.
+Alain Kinsch, Country Managing Partner of EY Luxembourg says, “Despite a pick up in the global economy, the Eurozone continues to face a challenging combination of concerns over sovereign debt, political instability and rising prices.
 Such an uncertain economic environment is continuing to put the brakes on business investment by corporates and subsequent job creation.”

-Despite the rise in inflation, EEF believes an interest rate rise later this week, with subsequent rate rises later this year to try and dampen down the level of inflation, could potentially endanger the fragile economic recovery in the Eurozone.
+Despite the rise in inflation, EEF believes the interest rate rise decided by the European Central Bank on 7 April 2011, with subsequent rate rises expected later this year to try and dampen down the level of inflation, could potentially endanger the fragile economic recovery in the Eurozone.
 This is despite the fact that energy, raw material and food inflation are likely to remain high for some time.
 EEF forecast oil prices to only gradually decline from their current levels of around $110-$115/ barrel towards $95/barrel by the end of 2011.

-Marie comments, “We do not believe inflation is a medium or long term concern as there is plenty of slack in the Eurozone economy and raising rates as a response to commodity-driven headline inflation is a policy mistake that risks impacting on GDP growth.
+Alain Kinsch comments: “We do not believe inflation is a medium or long term concern as there is plenty of slack in the Eurozone economy and raising rates as a response to commodity-driven headline inflation is, in our opinion, a policy mistake that risks impacting on GDP growth.
 We see no need for the ECB to make such a move as our forecast assumes that in 2012, as oil prices start to fall back, food prices return closer to fundamental levels and the effect of VAT increases from the beginning of 2011 disappear, inflation will again fall below 2%.”

 But significant risks remain with oil prices